-In the coming months, both bids will be subject to a thorough process that will be conducted by the FIFA administration with the final decision taken by the FIFA Congress in Q4 2024.
+Both bids are subject to a thorough process that is conducted by the FIFA administration with the final decision taken by the FIFA Congress in Q4 2024.
 As stated in the Bidding Regulations, the aim of such a bidding process is to secure the best possible hosting conditions in the tournament host countries.
 From a human rights perspective, and building on the processes conducted for the FWWC 2023 and the FWC 2026, bidders are required to provide FIFA with: